volca-io/docs/docs/deploying/intro.md

 - An OpenID Connect (OIDC) identity provider that allows GitHub to identity itself
 - IAM roles that allow GitHub Actions to deploy resources in your AWS account
-- A Route53 hosted zone
+- A Route53 hosted zone to manage your domain
 - An ACM certificate to enable accessing your project over HTTPS

 To deploy these resources, run the following command from the root directory of your project.